yash-chaudhary/ELEN30013_ESI/README.md

 Introducing...
 S.N.I.F.E.R - Sensory Network for Intuitive Feedback on Environmental Risks.

 This project is inspired by Mark Watney's bio-monitor displayed The Martian movie.

+This project uses the tft_espi ui library for embedded displays.
+The initial setup to use this library was elusive so I have included the setup that I used for my specific drvier chip (ILI9488).
+In the setup files you'll see how to select your supported driver chip and the pin definitions you need to make to ensure the library operates correctly.

 ## The Details
 The purpose of this project is to build an assistive technology that  uses an array of sensors.
 The sensor suite for our product is